dehesa/sample-metal/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask anything related to CodableCSV
+about: Ask anything related to this project
 title: ''
 labels: question
 assignees: dehesa